junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ## Shortcuts

 Shortcuts are vital to playing the game.
 Make sure you memorize most of what's in the keyboard preferences so you can quickly react when things go awry.
+They're [apparently based on X-Wing](https://www.youtube.com/watch?v=oYMZQINXW_s&t=110) from 1993.
 There are also keys to activate services when you land so you can like, trade quicker.
 You can mostly have 2-3 dialogs onscreen simultaneously, so you can check your profile while you trade.
 Some shortcuts that aren't mentioned in the prefs:
 - Shift-click to plan a route on the map
 - Alt-click buy/sell during trading/outfitting to buy/sell the max amount
 - Alt-Y to communicate w/ a planet while you have a ship selected